zulip/zulip/templates/zerver/api/webhook-walkthrough.md

   integration checks for.
 In such a case, any `KeyError` thrown is handled by the server backend and will create an appropriate response.

-Then we send a public (stream) message with `check_send_stream_message` which will validate the message and then send it.
+Then we send a message with `check_send_webhook_message`, which will validate the message and do the following:

+* Send a public (stream) message if the `stream` query parameter is specified in the webhook URL.
+* If the `stream` query parameter isn't specified, it will send a private message to the owner of the webhook bot.

 Finally, we return a 200 http status with a JSON format success message via `json_success()`.